ORDER NOW FOR DELIVERY DURING WINTER 2025, CHOOSE NOTIFY ME ON OUT OF STOCK VARIETIES FOR NEW STOCK ALERTS

 Lebanese Wild Apple Crabapple (Malus trilobata)

-Also called the Three-Lobed Apple Tree, M. trilobata is upright and narrow to 4 m tall with attractive flowers and foliage.
-It can be grown in confined spaces and makes an interesting avenue when planted on either side of a path or driveway as seen...
+The Lebanese Wild Apple Crabapple (Malus trilobata) is also called the Three-Lobed Apple Tree.
+Malus trilobata is upright and narrow to 4 m tall with attractive flowers and foliage.
+It can be grown in confined spaces and makes an interesting avenue when...